Machine learning study to identify collective flow in small and large colliding systems: Training results and discussion

-The architecture of PCN is shown in Fig.\ref{myNet}.
-It begins with an input alignment network.
-The following are a shared pointwise multilayer perceptron (MLP) implemented by 1D-convolution neural network (CNN) to extract 32 feature maps, a feature alignment network, a shared MLP to extract 32, 64 and 512 feature maps, respectively.
-A global max pooling then gets the maximum values of each feature among all particles as one global feature of the particle cloud.
-Finally, a shared MLP implemented by 3 layers fully connected deep neural network (DNN) with 256, 128, and 2 neurons tags each event as $p +$Pb collisions for different $N_{ch}$ classes.
-Between Pb$+$Pb and $p$ $+$ Pb systems, there is a significant difference in the pseudorapidity distribution due to the lower hadron yield in $p$ beam (forward) direction for $p +$Pb or Pb $+$ Pb, it is marked by the output of $\widehat{y}$=0 or 1, respectively, in our analysis.
-Thus the averaged output $\left\langle \widehat{y} \right\rangle$ of our model can represent the probability of Pb $+$ Pb of a event.
-In other words, The closer the $\left\langle \widehat{y} \right\rangle$ is to 0, the more likely the events are $p +$Pb events in every situation, which indicates that the PCN is able to distinguish two different ensembles of systems, according to the difference of averaged anisotropic flow between two systems.
+If an event is identified as $p$ $+$ Pb or Pb $+$ Pb, it is marked by the output of $\widehat{y}$=0 or 1, respectively, in our analysis.
+Thus, the averaged output $\left\langle \widehat{y} \right\rangle$ of our model can represent the probability of Pb $+$ Pb of an event.
+In other words, The closer the $\left\langle \widehat{y} \right\rangle$ is to 0, the more likely the events are $p$ $+$ Pb collisions, and vice versa for Pb $+$ Pb collisions.
+Figure~\ref{ensemble} shows the averaged output $\left\langle \widehat{y} \right\rangle$ of the ensembles of each system identified by the model trained by normalized two-momentum ($p_{\rm x}^{\rm norm}$, $p_{\rm y}^{\rm norm}$) of final hadrons in the AMPT model with different parton cross sections.
+It can be seen that $\left\langle \widehat{y} \right\rangle$ of the ensembles of Pb $+$ Pb events is larger than that for $p$ $+$ Pb events in every situation, which indicates that the PCN is able to distinguish two different ensembles of systems, according to the difference of averaged anisotropic flow between two systems.